 To describe the weather in Tanzania, I will use two regions.
 Dar es Salaam and Arusha.

-Dar es Salaam which is the most populous city in the country as well as the important economic center in East Africa.
+Dar es Salaam is the most populous city in the country as well as the important economic center in East Africa.

-Dar es Salaam will give you an idea of the warmer regions of Tanzania while Arusha, famously known as Geneva of Africa due to its weather like, will give you a taste in of colder regions of the country.
+Dar es Salaam will give you an idea of the warmer regions of Tanzania while Arusha, famously known as Geneva of Africa due to its weather like, will give you a taste in colder regions of the country.

 Let’s start with Dar es Salaam weather, shall we?